Image-X-Institute/MRI-Linac_SuperResolution/README.md

 #### Gadgetron, Docker, CUDA.
 [Gadgetron](https://github.com/gadgetron/gadgetron) is distributed using Docker containers.
 A working Docker installation is required.
 In addition, the [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is required to allow Gadgetron (and the deep learning interface) to utilise CUDA GPUs.

-#### PyTorch
+#### PyTorch (and other Python dependencies)
-Conda install to install additional dependencies into the Gadgetron Docker image.
-This means each time we run the Docker image, we have PyTorch (and additional dependencies) working out of the box.
-This is done in the *Dockerfile*.
+This is done in the *Dockerfile_base_ai_image*.
 Tweaking of the PyTorch / CUDA toolkit version may be needed when using different hardware.

 #### Obtaining trained parameters
 In this repository under releases are the trained model parameters.
 These will need to be downloaded and placed under code/modules/parameters/.